 We like to use cherry wood and prep the smoker to 250 degrees.
 Once at temp, and your meat has marinated, remove from marinade, pat dry, season with salt and pepper.

 Then place on the smoker until it is done (roughly an hour or until the internal temperature reaches between 125-130 degrees).

 Next, and one of the most important parts, is the wait!!!

 Let those juices slowly redistribute for 15 minutes, then cut in.
 This part is hard when you’re hungry as hell and all you want to do is reward yourself with those sweet morsels of beefy goodness.
 But you must wait.
 It’s worth it!
 15 minutes is all you need before you can cut into this delicious cut of beef.

 Make sure to cut AGAINST those grains.
-Check out the video (coming in the next 2 days) if you’re unsure what that means!
+Check out the video below if you’re unsure what that means!
 We show you exactly how to cut a Tri Tip Steak.

 Serve alone or with your favorite side.
 We love to serve this with Chimichurri sauce (find our recipe here).
 It’s so darn good!